-Pasteur himself said it on his deathbed, after a lifetime of studies of bacteria and microbiome: “Le microbe n’est rien.
+Pasteur himself admitted it on his deathbed, after a lifetime of studies of bacteria and microbiome defining them as bad or good: “Le microbe n’est rien.
 Le terraine est tout.
 (The microbe is nothing.
 The terrain is everything.)”
 By terrain, he meant the environment in the body, in which the microbe can thrive when it is unhealthy or be kept at bay if it’s healthy “terrain”.
 The process of Pasteurization is named after him, acknowledging the importance of microbes for our health.
 The world has to thank him for penicillin (that led to antibiotics) as his discovery.
 We can’t blame him or Ian Fleming for the overuse of antibiotics in the case of say, animal farming, which uses about two times more than human health industries, destroying the terrain more than helping it.

 So far nothing is new at Olive, and not one word has been changed from our course material, post CoV2.
 What has changed is the world’s perception of “the terrain”, and we are thrilled to see how people are wanting to get healthy, work on their habits, and heal their “chronic” diseases.
 Since the outbreak, and more so after we offered online retreats and training (🙏💚) we haven’t stopped using our original mantra – it starts with the gut.
 What has changed for us after CoV2 stepped into the human drama, besides squeezing us into laptops and phones, is that it validated our work of 25 years.
 As Pasteur’s famous quote on his death bed goes, we had to heal our terrain long ago.
 Since we realized that the solution to health is never a derived from petrochemicals, even if they want us to believe it is.
 Then we went on to helped others heal all sort of diseases and illnesses, mental and physical, by healing their terrains.
 It takes about 3 months to heal what could have been an issue for years, including CVD and cancer, the two big killers (~80%).
 I would estimate that only 10% or less of all our clients over all these years have had to do more invasive healing methods after changing their terrain.